7 Reasons Why Small Businesses Should Seek Out and Embrace Change

 It is easy to remain stagnant when you settle for “good.”
 This is one of the reasons why there are so few great happenings in the world.
 We miss out on opportunities for advancement because we are comfortable with a good life.

 This perspective is even more dulled when business owners are only thinking about their own lives.
-But what could they miss by denying that salesperson that has a great idea?
+But what could they miss by denying that salesperson with a great idea?
 Could the owner deny greatness because of their comforts?

 Greatness only comes when we embrace change.
 When change pushes us from our comfort zone, we become unstoppable.